ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

 5. Policy

-   DMARC policies are published by Domain Owners and PSOs and can be used by Mail Receivers to inform their message handling decisions.

    A Domain Owner or PSO advertises DMARC participation of one or more of its domains by adding a DNS TXT record (described in Section 5.1) to those domains.
-In doing so, Domain Owners and PSOs indicate their handling preference regarding failed authentication for email messages making use of their domain in the RFC5322.From header field as well as the provision of feedback about those messages.
+In doing so, Domain Owners and PSOs indicate their handling preference regarding failed authentication for email messages making use of their domain in the RFC5322.From header field as well as their desire for feedback about those messages.
 Mail Receivers in turn can take into account the Domain Owner's stated preference when making handling decisions about email messages that fail DMARC authentication checks.

-   A Domain Owner or PSO may choose not to participate in DMARC evaluation by Mail Receivers.
+   A Domain Owner or PSO may choose not to participate in DMARC evaluation by Mail Receivers simply by not publishing an appropriate DNS TXT record for its domain(s).
+A Domain Owner can also choose to not have some underlying authentication technologies apply to DMARC evaluation of its domain(s).
 In this case, the Domain Owner simply declines to advertise participation in those schemes.
 For example, if the results of path authorization checks ought not be considered as part of the overall DMARC result for a given Author Domain, then